Get travel and medical insurance

 Latest travel news

-A number of protests are expected to take place across Brazil over the coming weeks in response to political developments.
-Roads and public transport may be severely disrupted.
+Public protests are regularly held in Brazil in response to political developments.
+These may cause severe disruption to roads and public transport.
 Non-Brazilian citizens are restricted from participating in protests in Brazil and Irish citizens should avoid all areas where protests are expected to take place, monitor local media and follow the advice from the local authorities.

 There has been an outbreak of yellow fever in Brazil.
 For more information and advice, visit the website of the Health Protection Surveillance Centre.